-The Center hired 7 new employees in 2015.
-This is 2 less than was hired in 2014.
-Of the seven staff hired in 2015, five (5) of those remain at the Center in some capacity.
-This is a 4% increase in the retention rate as compared to 2014.
+The Center hired 11 new employees in 2016.
+Of the eleven staff hired in 2016, seven (7) of those remain at the Center in some capacity.

 Relief Youth Care Workers at the Center cover for employees on sick, vacation, and personal leave and for staff involved in training.
 Relief staff constitutes a substantial savings compared to paying full-time staff overtime for this coverage.
-Parttime Youth Care Workers are essential staff at the Center and are very difficult to retain.
+Part-time Youth Care Workers are also essential staff at the Center but are very difficult to retain.
 They are typically employees who are working for the Center only while they are in engaged in college studies or seeking full-time employment.
 However, when full-time positions open at the Center, part-time employees and relief staff have the first option to apply and are often hired for these positions.